marmarek/qubes-app-linux-split-gpg2/README.md

 Since GnuPG 2.1.0 the private gpg keys are handled by the gpg-agent.
 This allows to split `gpg` (the cmdline tool - handles public keys, etc.) and the `gpg-agent` which handles the private keys.
 This software implements this for Qubes.
-This mainly constists of a restrictive filter in front of `gpg-agent`, written in a memory safe language (python).
+This mainly consists of a restrictive filter in front of `gpg-agent`, written in a memory safe language (python).

 The server is the domain which runs the (real) `gpg-agent` and has access to your private key material.
 The client is the domain in which you run `gpg` and which accesses the server via Qubes RPC.

-The server domain is generally considered more trustfull then the client domain.
+The server domain is generally considered more trustful then the client domain.
-This implies that the response from the server is _not_ santizied.
+This implies that the response from the server is _not_ sanitized.

 ## Requirements